BigWeaverServiceCanaryZetaIad/bigweaver-agent-canary-zeta-hydro-deps/MIGRATION.md

 ### From bigweaver-agent-canary-hydro-zeta

-The following files were extracted from commit `513b2091` and migrated to this repository:
+The following files were extracted from the source repository and migrated. **Note**: Only the timely-dataflow and differential-dataflow benchmark functions were extracted from each file.
+Other implementations (hydroflow, babyflow, spinachflow, baseline) were removed to keep this repository focused on timely/differential dependencies only.

 #### Benchmark Files
-- `benches/benches/arithmetic.rs` → `timely-differential-benches/benches/arithmetic.rs`
+- `benches/benches/arithmetic.rs` → `timely-differential-benches/benches/arithmetic.rs` (timely implementation only)
-- `benches/benches/fan_in.rs` → `timely-differential-benches/benches/fan_in.rs`
+- `benches/benches/fan_in.rs` → `timely-differential-benches/benches/fan_in.rs` (timely implementation only)
-- `benches/benches/fan_out.rs` → `timely-differential-benches/benches/fan_out.rs`
+- `benches/benches/fan_out.rs` → `timely-differential-benches/benches/fan_out.rs` (timely implementation only)
-- `benches/benches/fork_join.rs` → `timely-differential-benches/benches/fork_join.rs`
+- `benches/benches/fork_join.rs` → `timely-differential-benches/benches/fork_join.rs` (timely implementation only)
-- `benches/benches/identity.rs` → `timely-differential-benches/benches/identity.rs`
+- `benches/benches/identity.rs` → `timely-differential-benches/benches/identity.rs` (timely implementation only)
-- `benches/benches/join.rs` → `timely-differential-benches/benches/join.rs`
+- `benches/benches/join.rs` → `timely-differential-benches/benches/join.rs` (timely implementation only)
-- `benches/benches/reachability.rs` → `timely-differential-benches/benches/reachability.rs`
+- `benches/benches/reachability.rs` → `timely-differential-benches/benches/reachability.rs` (timely and differential implementations)
-- `benches/benches/upcase.rs` → `timely-differential-benches/benches/upcase.rs`
+- `benches/benches/upcase.rs` → `timely-differential-benches/benches/upcase.rs` (timely implementation only)

-- `benches/benches/zip.rs` → `timely-differential-benches/benches/zip.rs`
+**Note**: `zip.rs` was not migrated as it did not contain any timely or differential-dataflow implementations.

 #### Data Files
 - `benches/benches/reachability_edges.txt` → `timely-differential-benches/benches/reachability_edges.txt`